solkimicreb/react-stax/examples/docs_new/src/pages/docs/routing/params/content.md

 ## The params object

-The `Link`'s `params` property sets the starting parameter pool for the page on navigation and the top-level `params` object can be used to manipulate the parameters while the page is active.
-It reflects the current parameter pool and it is two-way synchronized with query string.
+The `Link`'s `params` property sets the starting parameter pool for the page on navigation and the top-level `params` object can be used to read and manipulate the parameters while the page is active.
+The `params` object is two-way synchronized with query string.

 ```jsx
 import React from 'react';